 Thank you for your interest in becoming a member of the Ithaca Farmers Market.
-For over 40 years this market has been an integral part of the local community and the regional economy.
+For nearly 50 years this market has been an integral part of the local community and the regional economy.
 The market is a self-governing cooperative that offers farmers, artisans, and chefs the opportunity to come together with townspeople and tourists in an exciting market atmosphere.

 The Ithaca Farmers Market promotes local enterprise by providing and maintaining a viable market outlet for local family farms and self-employed artisans and chefs.
-IFMMembership is restricted to producers located within a 30-mile radius of the Steamboat Landing Market Pavilion in the City of Ithaca, as determined by Google Maps.
+IFM Membership is restricted to producers who live and create within a 30-mile radius of the Steamboat Landing Market Pavilion in the City of Ithaca, as determined by the Map link below.
 You must also grow, bake or make everything you sell.

 Before applying, please take a minute to read through the following information:

-- Membership is restricted to producers who live within a 30-mile radius of the Steamboat Landing Market Pavilion who make or grow the items that you are selling.
+- Membership is restricted to producers who live within a 30-mile radius of the Steamboat Landing Market Pavilion and who make or grow the items they sell.
 Use this link to ensure you are within the 30-mile radius by inputting the market pavilion’s address, 545 Third Street, Ithaca, NY, and fill out the radius option with 30 miles.
 There are no exceptions to this rule.

 - Read the Guidelines for Easy Entry Vendors